Providence Life Coach Career Success Series – Finding Your Life Purpose

 For more, Why It’s So Hard to Find Your Life’s Purpose by Douglas LaBier on Huffington Post

 I find it interesting that guidelines for finding your life purpose integrate service and supporting others.
 My personal and professional experience supports this concept.
-People who are committed to their life purpose often find there work combines their highest skills, life experience and the interests they are most passionate about creatively to contributing in a meaningful way.
+People who are committed to their life purpose often find their work combines their highest skills, life experience, and the interests they are most passionate about creatively to contribute in a meaningful way.
 I think the five ways to find your passion or life purpose listed below will be helpful to you.

 “5 Ways To Find Your Passion or Life Purpose